amit2647/game-lobby-system/HexagonalArchitecture.md

     - Driving Adapter , port IN                      - Driven Adapter , port In
 ```

-- Hexagonal Architecture has 2 sides .
-Driving Side & Driven Side
+## Driving Side vs. Driven Side

--- Driving Side : From Driving side Driving actors initiate the interaction, driving adapter could be a controller which takes user input and pass it to port In.
--- Driven Side : From Driven Side Driven actors are "kicked by behaviour" by application .
-Driven adapter could be database adapter that is called by application .

--- In project structure we have :
+- **Driving Side**:

+  - Driving actors initiate the interaction.
+  - Example: A controller taking user input and sending it to a `Port In`.

+- **Driven Side**:
+  - Driven actors are triggered by the application.
+  - Example: A database adapter called by the application via a `Port Out`.

+## Project Structure

+- **Adapter Layer**:

-  - Adapter layer: adapter layer which contains all the spring related code
+  - Contains all Spring-related code and infrastructure-related adapters.

+- **Application Layer**:

-  - Application layer : it contains services and ports which are used to communicate which application.
+  - Contains services and ports used to communicate within the application.
-    -- Ports : 2 Ports -> Port.In & Port.Out
-    --e.g :
-    --- Port.In : communicate with controller , expose use case methods to controller or adapter layer.
-    --- Port.Out : communicate with database , expose the methods to the database adapters

-  - Domain Layer : Core bussiness logic is implemented in this layer which leaves the User interface and Infracture layer outside .
+  - **Ports**:
+    - `Port In`: Interfaces exposed to controllers or other driving adapters to initiate use cases.
+    - `Port Out`: Interfaces used to communicate with external systems like databases or messaging systems.

-- Advantage :
+- **Domain Layer**:
+  - Contains the core business logic.
+  - Keeps the domain isolated from the UI and infrastructure layers.

+## Advantages

-  Clean separation of concerns
+- Clean separation of concerns
-  Highly testable and scalable
+- Highly testable and scalable
-  Framework-agnostic core logic
+- Framework-agnostic core logic
-  Great for real-time and modular systems
+- Great for real-time and modular systems

-- Disadvantage :
+## Disadvantages

-  Slightly steeper learning curve
+- Slightly steeper learning curve
-  More boilerplate (interfaces and adapters)
+- More boilerplate (interfaces and adapters)